-American Shipping Company ASA (AMSC) was established in 2005, and is listed on the Oslo Stock Exchange with the ticker AMSC.
+American Shipping Company ASA (AMSC) was established in 2005, and is listed on the Oslo Stock Exchange with the ticker AMSC (OTCQX: ASCJF).
 The business model of AMSC is to own and bareboat charter out U.S. built vessels to qualified U.S. citizen operators, making the Company a pure play Jones Act owner.
 The objective of the business model is to generate a stable and predictable cash flow from long term bareboat leases protected from short term market fluctuations, with upside potential through profit sharing arrangements with the charterers.

 AMSC currently owns nine modern handy size product tankers and one modern handy size shuttle tanker, all built at Philly Shipyard (PHLY), a leading U.S. shipyard.
-All ten vessels are on long term fixed rate bareboat charters with Overseas Shipholding Group Inc. (OSG).
+All ten vessels are on fixed rate bareboat charters with Overseas Shipholding Group Inc. (OSG).
 In addition, there is a profit sharing arrangement in place with OSG, providing the Company with exposure to improving market conditions.
 OSG charters the vessels out on voyage and time charters to major oil companies and refineries.
-OSG has options to renew the bareboat charters for the life of the vessels.
+OSG has options to renew the bareboat charters for the life of the vessels, except for the three vessels being returned in December 2022.